gkapologista/gkapologista/README.md

 ## 🚀 About Me

-Full Stack Software Developer with experience in modern JavaScript frameworks and backend technologies.
-Currently working on scalable web applications and machine learning solutions.
+Passionate Full Stack Software Developer with a strong foundation in modern web technologies and machine learning.
+I specialize in building scalable applications using JavaScript frameworks and have a particular interest in AI-powered solutions.

-- 🔭 Working on **machine learning-powered recommendation systems**
+**What I Do:**
+- 💻 Developing **full-stack web applications** with Vue.js, Meteor.js, and Node.js
-- 🌱 Learning **advanced ML algorithms and cloud architecture**
+- 🧠 Exploring **advanced ML algorithms** and their practical applications
+- ☁️ Learning **cloud architecture** and deployment strategies

+**My Approach:**
+- 🎯 **Problem-solving focused** - I love tackling complex challenges
+- 📚 **Continuous learner** - Always exploring new technologies and frameworks
+- 🤝 **Collaborative** - Enjoy working with teams and sharing knowledge
+- 💡 **Innovation-driven** - Passionate about creating efficient and user-friendly solutions

+**Fun Facts:**
+- 🏆 Graduated **Cum Laude** and won **Best Thesis Award** for my ML recommendation system
+- 🎓 Proud alumnus of **University of San Agustin** (Class of 2024)
-- 💬 Ask me about **Vue.js, Node.js, Python, or Meteor.js**
+- 💬 Always happy to discuss **Vue.js, Node.js, Python, Meteor.js, or machine learning**
-- ⚡ Fun fact: Graduated Cum Laude and won Best Thesis Award
+- 🌱 Currently expanding my knowledge in **cloud technologies and advanced ML algorithms**

 ## 🛠️ Tech Stack